SETTING: In the hospital room.

 I can do that.

 (He turns to PATRICK and they both remain silent for a few seconds.
-PATRICK nods and SCOTT stands up to go with NURSE KELLY.)
+PATRICK nods and SCOTT stands up to leave with NURSE KELLY.)

-(Watches them leave, then stands up himself.
-He walks over to the window and looks out.
-He stays there for a while, thinking, staring at nothing, then returns to MARY’s bed.
-He bends down and gives her a soft kiss on the lips.)
+(Once they are gone, PATRICK rises from the chair and walks slowly to the window.
+He stays there for a while looking out, staring at nothing, then returns to the bed.
+He bends down and gives his mother a soft kiss on the lips.)

 Good bye, mom.
 Love you. . .